Mattress Off-Gassing: What It Is and Why It Is Dangerous

 Which items in your home release chemicals in this way?
 Probably more than you think.

 All sorts of common household items you’ve never thought twice about release chemicals into the air that you and your family breathe day in and day out: carpet, couches, wall paint, shower curtains, insulation, nail polish, and, yes, the mattresses you and your little ones sleep on.

 Other potential sources of off-gassing:

 - Pure acetone

 - Dryer sheets

 So, what are the effects of off-gassing and why is it dangerous?
 Great questions.

 What Are The Effects Of Off-Gassing?

-At some point, you’ve probably experienced the effects of off-gassing, like if you’ve ever felt dizzy or had a headache while cleaning the bathroom with standard cleaning products.
+At some point, you’ve probably experienced the effects of off-gassing if you’ve ever felt dizzy or had a headache when cleaning the bathroom with standard cleaning products.

 Those are two real and tangible results of breathing in chemicals, but there are other effects as well.